Skip to content

 Thrush on the nipple

-Solutions to relieve thrush on the nipple
+Solutions to relieve nipple thrush

-• Change bedding and bras: To prevent the spread of infection, change nursing pads, bedding and bras regularly.
+• Change bedding and bras: To prevent the spread of infection, change nursing pads, bedding, and bras regularly.

 Strong ejection reflex